Hammam ibn Munabbih: Sahifah

 Hammam was one of the 9 students of Abu Hurairah.
 Abu Hurairah used to narrate the hadith he heard from the Prophet to his nine students.
-Of all nine, only the Sahifah Hammam ibn Munabbih, composed by Hammam, is quoted by extant sources although it has not survived.
+Of all nine, only the Sahifah Hammam ibn Munabbih, composed by Hammam, is quoted by extant sources.
 The first quote is in the Musannaf Ibn Abi Shaybah.
 The entire text is also copied into the Musnad of Ahmad ibn Hanbal.